john-cd/rust_howto/bk/drafts/categories/visualization/index.md

 - Rust (compiled to WASM) can use the Canvas API via `web-sys` to draw 2D graphics directly in the browser.
 This is suitable for simpler visualizations and interactive graphics.
 - For 3D visualizations and high-performance graphics, Rust can leverage WebGL through `web-sys`.
-- Libraries like `wgpu` and `three-d` simplify WebGL development in Rust.
+- Libraries like [`wgpu`][c-wgpu]⮳{{hi:wgpu}} and `three-d` simplify WebGL development in Rust.
-  - `wgpu` is a WebGPU implementation that allows you to write portable graphics code that can run on WebGL, Vulkan, Metal, and DirectX 12.
+  - [`wgpu`][c-wgpu]⮳{{hi:wgpu}} is a WebGPU implementation that allows you to write portable graphics code that can run on WebGL, Vulkan, Metal, and DirectX 12.
 It provides a efficient way to perform GPU accelerated computations and rendering.
 This is important for complex 3D rendering and large datasets.
-  - `three-d` is a Rust 3D graphics library built on top of `wgpu`.
+  - `three-d` is a Rust 3D graphics library built on top of [`wgpu`][c-wgpu]⮳{{hi:wgpu}}.
 It simplifies 3D rendering and provides a high-level API for creating interactive 3D visualizations.

 [`yew`][c-yew]⮳{{hi:yew}} (a front-end framework) and [`egui`][c-egui]⮳{{hi:egui}} (an immediate mode GUI) may also be useful.